fishcus/KAP-manual/en/security/table.en.md

 ### Validate Table-level Access Control

 In this example, we take the user `joanna` as an example to validate the table-level access control.
 The validation of table-level access control for a group is the similar.
-User `joanna` is a user who has access to `learn_kylin ` project and has been revoked access of table `Kylin_sales` .
+User `joanna` is a user who has access to `learn_kylin` project and has been revoked access of table `kylin_sales` .

 Login as user `joanna`, go to insight page, and try to query `kylin_sales` table to validate whether table-level access control has been effective.

-As shown in the screenshot below, access is denied when user `joanna` try to query table `Kylie_sales`
+As shown in the screenshot below, access is denied when user `joanna` try to query table `kylin_sales`

 ![Validation](images/table/w_3.png)